fusioncharts/dev_centre_docs/getting-started/django/your-first-chart-using-django.md

 ### Convert tabular data into JSON/XML format

 Now that you have the tabular data ready, it's time to convert it into JSON/XML format, as FusionCharts accepts data in JSON or XML format.
-The converted format will look as shown below:
+The converted format is shown below:

 > There are different formats of JSON/XML for different groups of charts in FusionCharts - e.g., single-series (which you're seeing here), [multi-series]({% site.baseurl %}/chart-guide/standard-charts/multi-series-charts '@@open-newtab'), [combination]({% site.baseurl %}/chart-guide/standard-charts/combination-charts '@@open-newtab'), etc.